jeonghanlee/e3-builder/README.md

 ### Ethercat (Motion)

 Before it, one should do platform/ethercat first.
-Please follow [platform/ethercat/README.md](.platform/ethercat/README.md).
+Please follow the README.md in the reference [6].
 One should access the ESS bitbucket repository.
 Please check the reference [5].

 ```
 e3_env $ make ethercat